ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Travis

 - Travis now also checks the code for memory leaks in the build job `🍏 Clang ASAN`. *(René Schwaiger)*
-- The Travis build job `🍏 Clang ASAN` now only translates a minimal set of plugins, since we had various timeout problems with this job before.
-We explicitly excluded plugins, to make sure that the build job still tests newly added plugins. *(René Schwaiger)*
+- The Travis build jobs `🍏 Clang ASAN` and `🐧 GCC ASAN` now only translates a minimal set of plugins, since we had various timeout problems with these jobs before.
+We explicitly excluded plugins, to make sure that the build jobs still test newly added plugins.
+  *(René Schwaiger)*
 - Added travis build job `🍏 mmap` on macOS with `mmapstorage` as the default storage. *(Mihael Pranjić)*
 - Travis now prints the CMake configuration for each build job. *(René Schwaiger)*
 - We now test Elektra using the latest version of Xcode (`10.0`). *(René Schwaiger)*